peshanghiwa/sql-editor/README.md

 # Page Load Time

-The page load is measured based on some standard criteria which are the following
+The page load is measured based on some standard criteria which are the following:

 - **Largest Contentful Paint (LCP)**: took an average of 0.5s - 1.3s based on different tools (2.5s or lower is considered as good UX and fast page load)
 - **Cumulative Layout Shift (CLS)**: took absolute zero (0.1 or less is considered as good UX)